MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Possible cause

 The MAK has exceeded its activation limit.
-By design, MAKs activate a limited number of times.
+By design, MAKs can be activated a limited number of times.

 #### Resolution

-If you need additional activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
+If you require additional activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).

 ### 0xC004C021 The activation server reported that the Multiple Activation Key extension limit has been exceeded